 Beyond the skiing, Big and Little Cottonwood Canyons and their respective resorts offer mountain biking, climbing, fishing, disc golf, hiking and other activities all year round.

 Consider taking a more homey route to your vacation.
+Cottonwood Heights Parks & Recreation offers a variety of fitness classes and entertainment in the parks.
 House and condo rentals—especially in Cottonwood Heights, with easy mountain and town access—are a cheap way to get more space, usually with off-season specials.
 Check out vacasa.com.